 The Treasure Coast stretches along the east coast of Florida between Vero Beach and Hobe Sound.
 The area is famed for its beautiful beaches and snorkeling & diving opportunities.

 You won’t get to see much along the coast en route.
 We’ve included a few ideas below.
 Pick and choose as you see fit.
 If you have an extra day on your road trip, you may want to stay in Port St. Lucie for a night to break up the long drive.

-Place to visit along the Space Coast & Treasure Coast
+Places to visit along the Space Coast & Treasure Coast

 Kennedy Space Center Visitor Complex

 Don’t leave without checking out the Apollo/Saturn V Center.
-Here, you’ll get see the ground-breaking Saturn V rocket, Apollo Lunar Module, and Apollo 14 Command Module on display.
+Here, you’ll get to see the ground-breaking Saturn V rocket, Apollo Lunar Module, and Apollo 14 Command Module on display.

-While you won’t have much time to explore Cocoa Beach, it’s a good place for a lunch and quick shopping break.
+While you won’t have much time to explore Cocoa Beach, it’s a good place for lunch and a quick shopping break.
 Be sure to stop into the Ron Jon Surf Shop.
-Ron Jon’s is the world’s largest surf shop, and a popular place to pick up Florida trip souvenirs.
+Ron Jon’s is the world’s largest surf shop and a popular place to pick up Florida trip souvenirs.